Third Eye Blind: Out of the Vein: 2001–2004

 On May 13, 2003, the band released their third studio album, Out of the Vein.
-The album debuted on the Billboard 200 chart at number 12; while the charting placement was higher than Blue's debut at 40, sales were actually substantially down, selling only 62,000 copies, compared to Blue's 74,000 copies.
+The album debuted on the Billboard 200 chart at number 12; while the charting placement was higher than Blues debut at 40, sales were actually substantially down, selling 62,000 copies, compared to Blue, which sold 74,000 copies.
 Two singles were released from the album: "Blinded" and "Crystal Baller".
 Neither songs performed to the level of prior singles; neither placed on the Billboard Hot 100 chart and only "Blinded" charted at rock radio, peaking at 35 on the Billboard Modern Rock songs chart.
-Out of the Vein long-term sales also fell behind its predecessors, with numbers estimated around 500,000 copies as of March 2007.
+Out of the Vein long-term sales fell behind its predecessors, with numbers estimated around 500,000 copies as of March 2007.
 Elektra Records was being absorbed into Atlantic Records at the time, and because of the merger, the band found themselves without label support; as Jenkins said, "Our record company ceased to exist.
 The month the record was released, Elektra Records imploded."
 In May 2004, Warner Music cut Third Eye Blind, along with over 80 other acts, from its roster.
 While no specific reason was given for Third Eye Blind being cut, Atlantic co-chairman Craig Kallman said the cuts were made to get Atlantic's roster down to an appropriate size where "we can give each of our acts top priority."
 Plans to release an EP still persisted for a time.
 After the Out of the Vein sessions, the band dropped the name Black and started referring to the EP as Symphony of Decay.
 A month after the release of Out of the Vein, in June 2003, Jenkins stated to VH1 that the band planned on releasing the EP as soon as September 2003.
 However, it was repeatedly delayed, and Hargreaves indicated that its release became difficult after their departure from Elektra, and the idea was eventually dropped altogether.
-The full lyrics version of "Slow Motion" would instead finally see a vehicle of release through a greatest hits collection, A Collection in 2006.
+The full lyrics version of "Slow Motion" appeared on a greatest hits collection, A Collection in 2006.